mdlincoln/mdlincoln.github.io/_posts/2014-07-10-sparql-for-humanists.md

         ?objectInfo edm:type "IMAGE" .
         ?objectInfo ore:proxyFor ?link .

+        # ^ these lines are the same as our first query ^

         # Check the map again.
 We need to find the link from the
         # provider proxy to the provider aggregation, which is in
         # the lower left corner of the map.
 We'll create another
         # "throwaway" variable called ?objectAgg.
 Like ?objectInfo,
-        # this link won't show up in our results, but it will restrict
+        # this link won't show up in our results, but it will let
-        # what the database returns to us.
+        # us restrict what the database returns to us.

         ?objectInfo ore:proxyIn ?objectAgg .
         ?objectAgg edm:rights <http://creativecommons.org/publicdomain/zero/1.0/> .